15th Richmond Folk Festival draws crowds, showcases cultural traditions | The Commonwealth Times

 Anya Sczerzenie, Contributing Writer

-Bluegrass is just one of many music genres featured at the 15th Richmond Folk Festival, which is being held on and around Brown’s Island until today at 6 p.m.
-The festival features more than 100 performers and over 30 food vendors from cultures around the globe.
+Bluegrass was just one of many music genres featured at the 15th Richmond Folk Festival, which was held on and around Brown’s Island from Friday through Sunday.
+The festival featured more than 100 performers and over 30 food vendors from cultures around the globe.

-The Garifuna Collective, who performed on Saturday, came to Richmond on the last leg of an international tour that took them to the U.S., Canada, Europe and Asia.
-The Belizean group plays the music of the Garifuna people, a mixed Afro-Latino indigenous group from the Carribean.
+The Garifuna Collective, which performed on Saturday, came to Richmond on the last leg of an international tour that took them to the U.S., Canada, Europe and Asia.
+The Belizean group played the music of the Garifuna people, a mixed Afro-Latino indigenous group from the Caribbean.

 “I think the audience are very strange, you know?” said Mohobub Flores, a percussionist who plays turtle shell drums.
-“The language that we sing in, they probably won’t understand, because it’s Garifuna, it’s our language.
-But the rhythm, the beat, that’s very interesting for the audience.
-The beat plays a large role.”
+“The language that we sing in, they probably won’t understand because it’s Garifuna, it’s our language.
+But the rhythm, the beat, that’s very interesting for the audience.”

 The Garifuna Collective held one of their performances in the Dominion Energy Dance Pavilion, where attendees had floor space to dance to the music and a reserved area for partner dancing.

-The dance pavilion is one of six stages at Richmond Folk Festival, including the CoStar stage on Brown’s Island and the Altria, Richmond Times-Dispatch, and Capital One stages between 2nd and Tredegar streets.
+The dance pavilion was one of six stages at Richmond Folk Festival, including the CoStar stage on Brown’s Island and the Altria, Richmond Times-Dispatch and Capital One stages between 2nd and Tredegar streets.

-A crafts marketplace and food truck areas are also featured.
-The food trucks span cuisines from American to Thai, Mexican and Greek.
+A crafts marketplace and food truck areas were also featured.
+The food trucks included cuisines from the U.S., Thailand, Mexico and Greece.

-Panfilo’s Güera, a musical act at Saturday’s festival, is a three-piece band that performs Mexican-American string music known as “tejano (tex-mex) conjunto fiddle.”
+Panfilo’s Güera, a musical act at Saturday’s festival, is a three-piece band that performs Mexican-American string music known as tejano — or Tex-Mex — conjunto fiddle.

 “What I’m doing is preserving and conserving tejano conjunto grassroots string,” said Belen Escobedo, violinist and leader of Panfilo’s Güera.
 “In the past it used to be all string instruments.
 Now it’s accordion, electric bass, drums, all this modern crazy stuff.”

-Dale Watson and his fiance Celine Lee performed what they call ‘Ameripolitan’ music, which is an original genre of music derived from country-western songs.
+Dale Watson and his fiance Celine Lee performed what they call ‘Ameripolitan’ music, which is a genre derived from country-Western songs.

 “I went to the Richmond Folk Festival a couple years ago,” said Watson, who has been performing since the 1970s.
 “There are a lot more people [this year].
 I feel like it’s running smoother, too.”